 An investor harmed by overtrading may be able to recover the excess commissions that were paid to the broker, as well as any losses that the investor’s account suffered due to the overtrading.
 Proving that a broker should be held liable for overtrading is a complicated and arduous process.
 If you believe that you suffered harm due to overtrading, it is critical to retain a skilled securities lawyer to assist you in pursuing your claim.Meet with a Seasoned New York Attorney to Discuss Your Case

 If you believe that your broker engaged in excessive trading for financial compensation, you should meet with a securities litigation attorney to discuss your case.
-Based in New York, Irwin Weltz has been assisting parties throughout the U.S. in FINRA arbitration and litigation for over 25 years.
-Attorney Weltz will vigorously pursue any compensation that you may be owed for your financial losses.
+Based in New York, the attorneys at Weltz Law have been assisting parties throughout the U.S. in FINRA arbitration and litigation for over 25 years.
+Our attorneys will vigorously pursue any compensation that you may be owed for your financial losses.
 You can reach Weltz Law at 877-935-8952 or via the form online to schedule a meeting regarding your case.